An AEPi executive is involved in a group that took part in the pro-Trump DC rally. He has no regrets. - Jewish Telegraphic Agency

 Andrew Borans, CEO of the Alpha Epsilon Pi Foundation, which helps fund the fraternity, is also on the advisory council of Turning Point USA, a conservative organization for college students.
 Borans has been on the council since at least 2017.

 The group is headed by pro-Trump pundit Charlie Kirk, who boasted in a now-deleted tweet sent days before the Jan.
-6 insurrection that Turning Point was sending “80+ buses full of patriots to DC to fight for this president.”
+6 insurrection that Turning Point Action, the group’s political arm, was sending “80+ buses full of patriots to DC to fight for this president.”
 Turning Point later told The New York Times it sent seven buses to Washington, D.C. on the day Congress was stormed.
 Five people died as a result of the storming of the Capitol.
+A Turning Point Action spokesperson said that the organization’s buses left after Trump’s speech and that its students did not participate in the mob.
+The spokesperson added that the group’s “leadership condemns political violence.”

 In a series of emails to the Jewish Telegraphic Agency, Borans, who is also the fraternity’s former executive director, said he had nothing to say about the insurrection and had not discussed the events of Jan.
 6. with Turning Point.